Mr-Mappie/mappie/website/src/posts/object-mapping/posts/built-in.md

 The identity mapper named `IdentityMapper` maps any `T` to any `T`.

 ## kotlinx-datetime Mappers
-The following kotlinx-datetime mappers can be included via the dependency `tech.mappie.api:module-kotlinx-datetime`.
+The following kotlinx-datetime mappers can be included via the dependency `tech.mappie:module-kotlinx-datetime`.

 The following Period mappers are available